Borrow money and have it loaded onto a debit card, not your bank account.

 Sometimes it’s the little things that prevent you from getting a leg up in a financial emergency.
-When you’re looking for a little cash to bridge the gap between paydays, not having a bank account could prevent you from getting a short-term loan.
+When you’re looking for a little cash to bridge the gap between paydays, not having a valid bank account for direct deposit could prevent you from getting a loan.

 But that trend is changing.
 Today, you’ll find short-term lenders combining access to fast cash with the convenience of a prepaid debit card.
 These debit cards are typically branded with Visa or Mastercard, offering the flexibility to pay bills or swipe for necessities at retailers nationwide.